leonzwrx/homelab-wiki/install_guides/podman_on_rhel9.md

 # Podman on RHEL 9 Server - basic setup and use in rootless environment

-_UPDATED September 2024 - tested on RHEL 9.4 and Podman 4.9_
+_UPDATED December 2024 - tested on RHEL 9.5 and Podman 5.2

 ### Prerequisites
 * A RHEL9 system with basic system administration privileges.